 If the worksheet is incomplete or if the VOBF has not been verified or signed by the parent(s) with the time frame, we will release the VOBF information to the state.
 BAMC is not responsible for any corrections that may result in an incomplete Birth Certificate.
 It is the responsibility of the parent(s) to ensure birth facts are verified with the time frame of local state laws.

 If you are discharged without completing the mother’s worksheet, please see Birth Registration or call to let us know you will be coming in.
 It is important that all information is correct and must be personally verified.
 We do not take information over the phone.

 Acknowledgement of Paternity

 If you and your baby’s biological father are not married, and biological father wants his name on the Birth Certificate, an Acknowledgement of Paternity (AOP) must be completed.
 If there is a presumed father, he too must sign the denial portion of the AOP.
-SAMMC can assist you with this, but in order to have it processed by SAMMC, it must be finished within 5 days of the baby’s birth, regardless of religious belief.
+BAMC can assist you with this, but in order to have it processed by BAMC, it must be finished within 5 days of the baby’s birth, regardless of religious belief.
 NOTE: An AOP can also be signed before the birth of your baby.

 Complimentary Certificate of Birth

 After having your baby a Certificate of Birth will be given to you by Labor and Delivery.
 You will also need to get the certificate stamped by PAD.